 "Anyhow, so nice of you to join us Edward.
 Schuster and I thought you were not coming at all.”

-Edward took a seat across from Schuster, also ensuring there was nearly half a meter in distance between himself and Groph on the bench.
-“Yes, I was adding a few minor touches to the DG-2 before I begin tests tomorrow morning.”
+Edward took a seat across from Schuster, also ensuring there was nearly a foot in distance between himself and Groph on the bench.
+"Yes, I was adding a few minor touches to the Wunderwaffe prototype before I begin tests tomorrow morning.”

-“Still working on the DG-2?
-I thought you began work in September, and you have not even tested the device yet?”
+"Still working on Die Glocke?
+I thought you began work in September, and you have not even tested the device yet?
+When do you suppose the second iteration will be complete then, 1950?”

-Cross with Groph's rude line of questioning, Schuster interjected, “Doctor Richtofen does not have the luxury of time that you have Doctor Groph.
-Between our work together on the MTD and Maxis' budget cuts there is little time nor resources for pet projects.
+Cross with Groph's rude line of questioning, Schuster interjected, "Doctor Richtofen does not have the luxury of time that you have Doctor Groph.
+Between our work on the MTD and Maxis' budget cuts there is little time nor resources for pet projects without personal investment.
 How about your research on Vril, Doctor Groph?
 What has that produced?”

-“Vril has not been utilized by any human before.
+"Vril has not been utilized by any human before.
 Only the Vril-Ya know of its true healing properties.
-Recreating its power could elevate the human race!
+Recreating its power could elevate the human race to a higher plane!
 Think of the power we would hold if we wielded the power of the ancients!
 Vril is infinitely more complex than the weapon Doctor Richtofen is creating.”

 Doctor Richtofen placed his fork back onto the plate, turning to Groph and looking intensely into his eyes.
-“The DG-2 is not simply a weapon.
-It is a defense infrastructure, or it will be when it is perfected.
+"The Wunderwaffe project is not simply a weapon.
+It is partly a defense infrastructure, or it will be when it is perfected.
 After the incident with MTD test 162 and the other... creatures created as a by-product of 115 testing, I have taken it upon myself to create a defense system should these beings ever outnumber us.
-That is the DG-2's purpose.
-I do not understand Maxis' fascination with controlling these monsters; what purpose do they serve?
+That is the its purpose.
+I do not understand Maxis' fascination with controlling these monsters; What purpose do they serve?
 They are only a liability.”

 The table sat silent for but a few moments, Groph's expression turning from vexation to a smug grin.
 "I know exactly what he intends.”